Key Takeaways

 What Is Methamphetamine?

 Methamphetamine, commonly referred to as crystal meth or “meth,” for short, is a highly potent central nervous system stimulant.
-It can be used to treat ADHD or obesity, as it can boost concentration and lower appetite.
-However, this is rarely done today, as safer drugs such as Adderall and Semaglutide exist, respectively.
+Methamphetamine is chemically related to amphetamine, another stimulant with similar pharmacological effects.
+It can be used to treat ADHD or obesity, as it can boost concentration and lower appetite; however, this is rarely done today, as methamphetamine is only prescribed as a medicine in very limited cases to treat ADHD or to treat obesity.

 What Does Meth Look Like?